Safety sign: Effectiveness of safety signs

 Since the late 1980s, more emphasis has been put on testing signage for clarity and to eliminate possible misunderstandings.
 Researchers have examined the impacts of using different signal words, inclusion of borders and color contrast with text and symbols against sign backgrounds.
 In 1999, a group of designers were tasked with creating standardized warning labels for personal watercraft.
 The group devised several versions of the same warning label using different symbols, wording and emphasis of key phrases through use of underlining, bold fonts and capitalizing.
 The label designs were reviewed by the United States Coast Guard, United States Power Squadron, industry representatives and subjected to ease of comprehension and readability tests.
-Results of these reviews and tests lead to further revisions of words and redesigning of some symbols.
+Results of these reviews and tests led to further revisions of words and redesigning of some symbols.
 The resulting labels are still applied to personal watercraft nearly 20 years after their initial design.

 Placement of signs also affects the effectiveness of signs.
 A 1993 study tested compliance with a warning against loading the top drawer of a filing cabinet first.
 The warning was least effective when it was only placed on the shipping box, but most effective when placed as part of a removable cardboard sleeve that physically obstructed the top drawer, interfering with adding files to the drawer.

-Sign effectiveness can be reduced from a number of factors, including information overload, where the sheer amount of information is presented in a manner that a reader is unable process it adequately, such as being confronted by a sign consisting of dozens of words with no paragraph breaks, or excessive amounts of unnecessary information.
+Sign effectiveness can be reduced by a number of factors, including information overload, where the sheer amount of information is presented in a manner that a reader is unable to process adequately, such as being confronted by a sign consisting of dozens of words with no paragraph breaks, or excessive amounts of unnecessary information.
 This can be prevented through simplifying warnings down to their key points, with supplementary manuals or training covering the more nuanced and minor information.
 Overwarning is a related problem, where warnings are overlooked by people due to the sheer number of warnings, such as placing many safety signs together, redundant or obvious warnings.
-Effectiveness can be reduced through conditions such as poor maintenance, placing a sign too high or low, or in a way that requires excessive effort to read.
+Effectiveness can be reduced through conditions such as poor maintenance, placing a sign too high or too low, or in a way that requires excessive effort to read.